dp247/dp247/README.md

 ### :wave: Hi, I'm David
 I write Python and other things and keep them here for the world to see and use.
 Kind of like a zoo, but without the animals or the visitors, and the main attraction is the terrible code I wrote six months ago that's probably on fire.
 Anyway, here are some things about me:
-- 🔭 I currently work for NHS England as a data engineer, which involves me building, maintaining, and fixing data pipelines.
+- 🔭 I currently work as a data engineer, which involves me building, maintaining, and fixing data pipelines.
 - 🎮 My background (and degree) is in games programming, although I much prefer playing and testing them now.
 - 🧠 I love creating ways of making life easier with code, which is what a lot of these repositories represent.
 - 👯 I’m always looking to collaborate on Python-based data/automation projects - if you're looking for contributors, get in touch.